iotema-io/nebra-miner-fw/README.md

 - Create a device with `Raspberry Pi 3 (using 64bit OS)`
 - Change the `Define DT overlays` parameter in the fleet configuration to `"vc4-fkms-v3d","enc28j60","spi1-3cs","uart0,txd0_pin=32,rxd0_pin=33,pin_func=7"`
 - Flash your SD-card with the Balena image.
-- Download the `docker-compose.yml` from https://github.com/NebraLtd/helium-miner-software and put that in an empty folder.
+- Download the `docker-compose.yml` from https://github.com/NebraLtd/helium-miner-software and put that in an empty project folder.

 Push the project to your fleet using the balenaCLI.